Support Home

 Requesting support - general

 When contacting your support provider with a support request, we would strongly encourage you (please!) to provide as much relevant detail as possible.
-Many dealers will be supporting over a thousand - maybe many thousands of - VP stations and, even for recent purchases from a given dealer, it becomes impossible easily to recall the details of individual customers and system specifications.
-So the more background information you can provide about the fault and the VP station, the more likely you are to receive a prompt answer.
-(This also applies to follow-up calls about support incidents already raised - with the best will in the world, it's very difficult to remember the details of a phone call from 'Charlie' some 6 or 8 weeks or more ago!)
+Many dealers will be supporting over a thousand – maybe many thousands of – Davis stations and, even for recent purchases from a given dealer, it becomes impossible easily to recall the details of individual customers and system specifications.
+So the more background information you can provide about the fault and the particular station, the more likely you are to receive a prompt answer.
+(This also applies to follow-up emails about support incidents already raised – with the best will in the world, it’s very difficult to remember the details of a phone call from ‘Charlie’ some 6 or 8 weeks or more ago!)

 1. A clear description of what appears to be wrong, which should be brief but specifying all relevant details.
 For example, if there's a reading that seems inaccurate then is that reading on the console or in the PC software?
 Detail briefly what troubleshooting measures have been tried to date and with what result;